-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 It can also draw traffic to the business with a 360-degree interactive experience.

-Monitoring Your Google My Business Listing Insights
+Monitoring Your Google Business Profile Insights

-Over the last several years, Google has made tremendous strides with available analytical data for Google My Business listings.
+Over the last several years, Google has made tremendous strides with available analytical data for Google Business Profiles.

-Now called Insights, Google offers businesses a different way to understand how customers interact with business listings, including:
+Now called Insights, Google offers businesses a different way to understand how customers interact with business profiles, including:

-- How customers find your listing.
+- How customers find your profile.

 - Where customers find you on Google.